 There are many types of events to consider when executing an event marketing strategy.

-The most common types of events in 2018
+The best types of events for 2019

 Now that you know what events can do for your marketing strategy, it's time to look at the types of event you can host or participate in.